 Next, I use my sander to remove the finish on the bar stool seats.
 It was pretty easy since they were so worn.
 Once prepped, I use my favorite stain called Early American.
 I’ve used it all over our house, so why not here, right?
 You may be wondering why is it my favorite?
 Well, it has a rustic deep color with a slight tint of red/orange that goes well with farmhouse decor.

-After the stain dries, I applied two coats of Gator Hide.
+After the stain dries, I applied two coats of a poly.
 Then…it’s time for some fun!
 This is when I call in the help of my awesome Homeright Spray Shelter and HomeRight Finish Max Extra Sprayer.
 The stores away in a small pouch, but pops up in a few minutes with easy assembly.
 Can’t get much better than that!

 The Finish Max extra is my newest fun tool.
 If you didn’t see it in action in our fire pit makeover, you can check it out in the video below.